On the Benefits of Active Data Collection in Operator Learning: Examples of Covariance Kernels

-This is a generalization of the cosine covariance kernel often considered in computational PDE literature (see \cite[Example 5.20]{lord2014introduction}).
+This is a generalization of the cosine covariance kernel often considered in computational PDE literature (see \citep[Example 5.20]{lord2014introduction}).
 Since $\cos(\theta)=\cos(-\theta)$, it is obvious that $K$ is symmetric.
 As $K$ is a continuous and real-valued covariance kernel defined on a bounded domain $\torus^d$, we can use Theorem \ref{thm:upper} for such $K$.
 In principle, we could use the Fourier modes $\varphi_m$'s as source terms to define the estimator discussed in Section \ref{sec:estimator}.
 However, the proof of Theorem \ref{thm:upper} assumes that the eigenfunctions of the kernel are real-valued.
-Since $K$ is real-valued, we will now show that we can write its eigenfunctions only using sine and cosine functions without having to use complex exponentials.
+So, we will first show that we can write the eigenfunctions of $K$ solely using sine and cosine functions without having to use complex exponentials.
 This allows us to use these sine and cosine functions to define the estimator discussed in Section \ref{sec:estimator}, and invoke results of Theorem \ref{thm:upper}.